xyphro/UsbGpib/README.md

 The USB-TMC standard allows to set the read termination.
 While in firmware versions before < 2.0 I did not enable that method, it is now finally supported with standard compliance.

-I document here the older method (using pulse indicator request), but I add also the newer methods.
+I document here the older method (using pulse indicator request), but I add also the newer methods which are 100% UsbTmc compliant and portable across different equipments.
 You can choose which ones to use, but in some cases pulse indicator requests can be difficult to issue, for which reason it is likely better to use the standard compliant method.

 ### Set read termination to CR (\r):
+(old method)
 ```
 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 dev.write('!term cr')
 ```
 Above setting is volatile.
 To make this a permanent setting call the below mentioned "!term store" command.

-Alternatively you can set the termination directly with visa means, e.g. using PyVisa:
+(prefered method) Alternatively you can set the termination directly with visa means, e.g. using PyVisa:
 ```
 dev.set_visa_attribute(visa.constants.VI_ATTR_TERMCHAR_EN, True)
 dev.set_visa_attribute(visa.constants.VI_ATTR_TERMCHAR, ord('\r') )
 ```

 ### Set read termination to LF (\n):
+(old method)
 ```
 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 dev.write('!term lf')
 ```
 Above setting is volatile.
 To make this a permanent setting call the below mentioned "!term store" command.

-Alternatively you can set the termination directly with visa means, e.g. using PyVisa:
+(prefered method) Alternatively you can set the termination directly with visa means, e.g. using PyVisa:
 ```
 dev.set_visa_attribute(visa.constants.VI_ATTR_TERMCHAR_EN, True)
 dev.set_visa_attribute(visa.constants.VI_ATTR_TERMCHAR, ord('\n') )
 ```

 ### Set read termination to EOI only (default setting):
+(old method)
 ```
 dev.control_in(0xa1, 0x40, 0, 0, 1); # USBTMC pulse indicator request (enables internal command processing)
 dev.write('!term eoi')
 ```
 Above setting is volatile.
 To make this a permanent setting call the below mentioned "!term store" command.

-Alternatively you can set the termination directly with visa means, e.g. using PyVisa:
+(prefered method) Alternatively you can set the termination directly with visa means, e.g. using PyVisa:
 ```
-dev.set_visa_attribute(visa.constants.VI_ATTR_TERMCHAR_EN, True)
+dev.set_visa_attribute(visa.constants.VI_ATTR_TERMCHAR_EN, False)
 dev.set_visa_attribute(visa.constants.VI_ATTR_TERMCHAR, ord('\0') )
 ```